Incarnations of the Doctor

 - Rummage Sale Reject: Believe it or not, he's actually dressed in a dashing Oscar Wilde outfit, with a poet shirt, classy trousers, riding boots and a crimson ascot (see "The Deadly Assassin").
 It's just hidden underneath a collection of tacky vests, a giant coat and several layers of scarf.
 It comes as no surprise that Tom Baker hit several charity shops when first putting together his costume.

 - One interesting note: his very, very, very, VERY long scarf was originally intended to be of just ordinary length.
-But apparently the costume designer brought the knitter hired for the job ten times the amount of wool needed...and she knitted all of it.
-"Witty little knitter" indeed.
-Also, it was shortened after "The Sontaran Experiment" when its length caused Tom Baker to trip and break his collarbone on location, requiring a double to take his place in long shots (!).
+The costume designer bought huge amounts of wool in a range of colours and hired a friend of his to knit a scarf from it - and she used every last bit.
+It had to be shortened after "The Sontaran Experiment" when its length caused Tom Baker to trip and break his collarbone on location, requiring a double to take his place in long shots (!).

 - And tripping enemies wasn't the only use for the absurdly long and iconic accessory.